 There is a market in Bangkok which has a train pass right through it!
 Yes it’s just what you read.
-The market is 80km away from the city so best visit it via a tour from Bangkok that includes a floating market.
+The market is 80km away from the city so best visit it via a tour from Bangkok that includes a floating market, book it below:

 Make your way to a floating market

 This one is a tricky one!
 Why?
 Well there are a couple of floating markets to choose from.
 Taling Chan floating market is the closest one from Bangkok’s center, and not too touristy which is something you may or may not like.
 Then you have Amphawa Floating Market and Damnoen Saduak Floating Market.
 These are 50 and 100 km away from Bangkok respectively.
 Both are good, Damnoen Saduak is probably the image of a Thai floating market as you imagine it in your head, but again it’s a little bit far away so it’ll take you time to get there.
 The choice is up to you.
 Going to Damnoen Saduak by yourself can be complicated and time consuming, so I’d suggest you take this tour or better this one which includes Maeklong Train.
 There’s a tour to Amphawa Floating Market that also takes you to the Train Market and has a Firefly Boat Tour.

 There are loads of places to shop in Bangkok, I chose the Siam area as a shopping stop.
 There are multiple malls near Siam station which offer international designer stores as well as local brands.
 However, my recommendation is to go directly to the MBK Center.
 This shopping mall houses more than 2000 small shops, and you’ll be able to buy more authentic items.
 Good if you are trying to avoid the popular brands that you can find at home.